Neck Lift Procedure – Everything you need to know about

-A neck lift is a set of procedures to enhance the appearance of your neck.
-Procedures can include:
+A neck lift is a set of procedures to enhance the appearance of your neck and getting rid of the sagging neck skin.

 - Removing excess skin